SoftUni-Internal/interactive-content/EN/00-Introduction-To-Databases/09-Summary.md

 ## In the next lesson you will learn:

 - Data Types in MySQL
-    - What the correct data type is for every situation
+    - what the correct data type is for every situation
 - Database Modeling
 - Basic SQL Queries
-    - Communicating with the database
+    - communicating with the database
 - Table Customization
-    - Declaring tables and table constraint definition
+    - declaring tables and table constraint definition
 - Altering Tables
 - Deleting Data and Structures